Friedrich-Ludwig-Jahn-Sportpark: Association football

 The Friedrich-Ludwig-Jahn-Sportpark was the home ground of army-sponsored FC Vorwärts Berlin and its predecessors from 1953.
 ASK Vorwärts Berlin, which then became FC Vorwärts Berlin, was one of the strongest football teams in East Germany in the 1960s.
 ASK Vorwärts Berlin hosted Glasgow Rangers at the stadium in the 1961–62 European Cup.
-The club played as stadium guests of sports club TSC Berlin (de) during the first years, but took over the stadium with the founding of football club FC Vorwärts Berlin in 1966.
+The club played as stadium guests of sports club Berliner TSC during the first years, but took over the stadium with the founding of football club FC Vorwärts Berlin in 1966.

 Spectators at the Friedrich-Ludwig-Jahn-Sportpark during a match between ASK Vorwärts Berlin and SC Leipzig on 12 April 1965.

 FC Vorwärts Berlin was relocated to Frankfurt an der Oder on 31 July 1971.
 BFC Dynamo played some home matches at the Friedrich-Ludwig-Jahn-Sportpark during the 1971–72 season.
 The large stadium was equipped with floodlights, unlike the Dynamo-Stadion im Sportforum, which permitted for matches in the evening.
 (Note: BFC Dynamo played eight matches that required floodlights, at the Friedrich-Ludwig-Jahn-Sportpark between November 1968 and 1972, including four home matches in the 1971–72 European Cup Winner's Cup and two home matches in the 1971–72 DDR-Oberliga.)
 BFC Dynamo played its home matches in the 1971-72 European Cup Winners' Cup at the Friedrich-Ludwig-Jahn-Sportpark.
 30,000 spectators watched the match against Åtvidabergs FF in the quarter-finals on 22 April 1972 and the stadium was sold out.
 Also the match against FC Dynamo Moscow in the semi-finals on 5 April 1972 was attended by 30,000 spectators.
 BFC Dynamo also played the match against FC Karl-Marx-Stadt on the 20th matchday and the match against ASG Vorwärts Stralsund on the 24th matchday of the 1971-72 DDR-Oberliga at the stadium.
 However, more matches at the stadium were not possible after the summer of 1972, as the Friedrich-Ludwig-Jahn-Sportpark was then undergoing a thorough renovation for the upcoming 10th World Festival of Youth and Students.

 BFC Dynamo moved its home matches to the Friedrich-Ludwig-Jahn-Sportpark in 1975–76 season.
 (Note: The annual Special edition (Sonderausgabe) from Deutsches Sportecho and Die neue Fußballwoche first mentioned the Friedrich-Ludwig-Jahn-Sportpark as a stadium of BFC Dynamo before the 1976–77 season.)
 The team celebrated its move to the Friedrich-Ludwig-Jahn-Sportpark with a 7–1 win over FC Vorwärts Frankfurt in front of 10,000 spectators on the first matchday of the 1975-76 DDR-Oberliga on 23 August 1975.
 The team then drew 22,000 spectators to its home match against BSG Energie Cottbus on the following matchday.
 BFC Dynamo played its home matches at the Friedrich-Ludwig-Jahn-Sportpark until the beginning of the 1992-93 season.
 The team only temporarily moved back to the Dynamo-Stadion im Sportforum during the 1986–87 season, as the large stadium in the Friedrich-Ludwig-Jahn-Sportpark was under renovation.